 There are several reasons why you may not automatically receive a 1098-T form.
 These reasons include the following:

 In order for you to receive a 2018 1098-T, you must submit a new modified W-9S form (PDF) and send it along with your request for a 1098T to the Office of the Registrar.

 For tax years 2017 and prior, the IRS gave schools the option of choosing to report either Box 1 or Box 2.
 For Tax year 2017 and prior, UB chose to report Box 2, the IRS qualified charges that were assessed during the tax year.
 Beginning in Tax Year 2018, we are required to report Box 1 only, and not report anything in Box 2.
-For billing statement information with your detailed charges and payments, log into MyUB, HUB Student Center, Finances section, click on Payment options.
+For billing statement information with your detailed charges and payments, log into MyUB, HUB Student Center, click on Billing / Payments and then click on Payment Options.

 You did not have any Payments of IRS qualified charges (Box 1) and/or financial aid and scholarships (Box 5) that posted during the tax year to report.

 Box 5 is a total of all financial aid, scholarships, grants and third party payments per IRS instructions (IRS does not include loans) that are posted to the student’s account during the tax year.
 A student’s financial aid is based on their total cost of attendance, which includes costs that may not be considered qualified by the IRS for the Payments reported in Box 1.